Use valid page metadata

 HTML standard,

-but errors in the markup can cause problems with your website in Google Search.
-For example,
+but errors in the markup can cause problems with how your metadata is used in Google Search.

 Use valid elements in the <head>